Federal Sexual Harassment Laws

 Actionable sexual harassment under Title VII does not include an offhand comment or a trivial, isolated incident.
 It is illegal either when it is so frequent or severe that it generates a hostile work environment, or when it causes an adverse employment decision, such as a victim being terminated or demoted.
 Harassment may include unwanted sexual advances, requests for sexual favors, and words or physical actions of a sexual nature.
 It can occur even when there is no economic harm to the victim, but it is important that it be unwanted.

 If you are being sexually harassed, it is important to tell the perpetrator directly to stop.
 You should also report the harassment according to the grievance procedures that your employer should have in place.
-In many cases, this involves reporting the matter to HR, but you should check in your employment manual.
-Often, victims are afraid to report the sexual harassment.
+In many cases, this involves reporting the matter to HR, but you should check your employment manual.
+Often, victims are afraid to report sexual harassment.
 This is especially true if the offender is in a position of power.
-Sexual harassment is often committed by a supervisor, a manager, business owner or other high level position.
+Sexual harassment is often committed by a supervisor, a manager, a business owner, or other high-level positions.
 You should not have to suffer sexual advances.
 An employment law firm can assist you in drafting a formal complaint and proceeding with litigation or settlement discussions.

 Under Title VII, employers can be vicariously liable for their supervisors' unlawful harassment.
 This means that the employer is responsible for a supervisor’s acts and that employers are supposed to act to prevent sexual harassment in the first place.
 An employer is always liable for a supervisor's sexual harassment if it concludes in a tangible employment action.
 If the sexual harassment by a supervisor does not conclude in a tangible employment action, an employer can avoid or limit damages by putting forward an affirmative defense that it used reasonable care to try to prevent the sexual harassment, but the employee unreasonably did not utilize the preventive or corrective steps that the employer put in place to avoid harm.
 This defense gives employers credit for taking preventive steps.
 Thus, you should report sexual harassment to your employer to give it the opportunity to take the appropriate steps and fix the situation.